alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/SQL Analysis: NFL Draft Career Length.md

 If being drafted in the first round gives you the longest average career, what is the average career by college and round?

 We will need to create a new table to query from.
-For this, we will use **SELECT TOP 10** to select the top 10 colleges, use **INTO** to bring the selected data from our original table into our new table, use **WHERE** to clean the data, limit draft year to the 7 round draft era and only include players drafted in the first round.
+For this, we will use **SELECT TOP 10** to select the top 10 colleges from the query below: use **INTO** to bring the selected data from our original data set into our new table, use **WHERE** to clean the data for null values, limit draft year to the 7 round draft era and only include players drafted in the first round.
 We will use **GROUP BY** to group the data by Round and College, and **ORDER BY** to order the colleges by amount of first rounders taken and to make sure our **SELECT TOP 10** selecte the top 10 colleges.

 ### Create Table